Some terms in the Divorce Act changed on March 1, 2021

 - when you apply for passports for your children, or

-- any time you need to show you're a sole (only) guardian (for example, for school trips).
+- any time you need to show you're the only guardian or person with a Divorce Act parenting order (for example, for school trips).

 If you don't have any of these documents, get legal help.